Anoncoin/anoncoin/doc/multiwallet-qt.md

 Changes to class AnoncoinGUI
 ---------------------------
 The principal change to the AnoncoinGUI class concerns the QStackedWidget instance called centralWidget.
-This widget owns five page views: overviewPage, transactionsPage, addressBookPage, receiveCoinsPage, and sendCoinsPage.
+This widget owns six page views: overviewPage, accountsPage, receiveCoinsPage, sendCoinsPage, transactionsPage and addressBookPage.

 A new class called *WalletView* inheriting from QStackedWidget has been written to handle all renderings and updates of these page views.
-In addition to owning these five page views, a WalletView also has a pointer to a WalletModel instance.
+In addition to owning these page views, a WalletView also has a pointer to a WalletModel instance.
 This allows the construction of multiple WalletView objects, each rendering a distinct wallet.

 A second class called *WalletFrame* inheriting from QFrame has been written as a container for embedding all wallet-related controls into AnoncoinGUI.
 At present it contains the WalletView instances for the wallets and does little more than passing on messages from AnoncoinGUI to the currently selected WalletView.
 It is a WalletFrame instance that takes the place of what used to be centralWidget in AnoncoinGUI.
 The purpose of this class is to allow future refinements of the wallet controls with minimal need for further modifications to AnoncoinGUI, thus greatly simplifying merges while reducing the risk of breaking top-level stuff.

 Changes to anoncoin.cpp
 ----------------------